 During the Cultural Revolution, Wang Dezhong, an atheist in his thirties, often led a gang to destroy the statues and sutras of the Pagoda.
 On one occasion, when he saw the characters of “Namo Amitabha,” he climbed up with a hammer and attempted to smash them.
 After a few blows, he suddenly fell to the ground and died from his injuries.
 After the gang witnessed this man’s death, no one dared to touch the statue of Buddha or the Pagoda again, believing the blasphemy of Buddhas would bring retribution.

-Holy places, such as monasteries and Taoist temples where people worship the divine, are like bridges safeguarding people from the flood.
+Holy places, such as monasteries and Taoist temples where people worship the divine, are like bridges safeguarding people from a flood.
 If the bridge is demolished, it will undoubtedly cut off people’s escape route.
-Perhaps this is the reason why many legends have been passed down through the ages to warn people about the tragic consequences of blasphemy of Buddhas in destroying statues of the divine and shrines!
+Perhaps this is the reason why many legends have been passed down through the ages to warn people about the tragic consequences of the blasphemy of Buddhas in destroying statues of the divine and shrines!